MarwanDebbiche/post-tuto-deployment/blog-post/post.md

     - `utils.py`: a set of utility functions for text preprocessing (url/hashtag/user_mention removal)

-To train a classifer our classifier, run the following commands:
+To train our classifier, run the following commands:

 ```bash